 You’ll develop skills of self-direction and originality in tackling and solving problems and act autonomously in planning and implementing tasks in the professional management of yourself and the people you work with.

 The relevance of our programme content and focus to HR professionals, and the high level of academic rigour, is demonstrated in our successful alignment with The Society for Human Resource Management’s (SHRM) HR Curriculum Guidebook.
 SHRM is an international HR membership organisation devoted to human resource management.
 Students can also elect to join the Society as student members for a nominal fee in order to enjoy access to the many resources and benefits offered through membership.
+Due to the global cohort we have studying our programme, we have opted for this alignment therefore the online iteration of the programme is NOT accredited by the Chartered Institute of Personnel and Development.

 - People and Organisational Development